 WHO WE ARE

 Aletheia cofounded and coordinates The Incluseum.
 Aletheia developed and managed exhibits as well as youth and adult programming for the Seattle Architecture Foundation (SAF) from 2012-2016.
-She also recently taught with the University of Washington Museology Graduate Program.
-Currently, she is an independent curator and museum consultant.
+She recently taught with the University of Washington Museology Graduate Program.
+Currently, she the Collections Interpreter for the Burke Museum of Natural History and Culture in Seattle, WA.
 Aletheia has a MA in Museology from the University of Washington where she researched emerging curatorial practices and their relationship with social justice.
-Read more about her work and consulting on her website and follow her on twitter @AletheiaJane.
-You can email her at firstname.lastname@example.org.
+Read more about her work and practice on her website and follow her on twitter @AletheiaJane.
+You can email her at email@example.com.

 Rose Paquet Kinsley